microfox-ai/microfox/packages/webhook-slack/README.md

 ## License

-This package is part of the Microfox AI project.
-See the main repository for license information.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support